 The New Impostor Syndrome

-Who is really the developer here?
+Who's really the developer here?

-On one hand, the sudden democratization of software skills is liberating: as a wannabe fullstack engineer, I've been able to overhaul my personal website (that you're reading right now), ship a pretty fully-featured workout tracker that I use on a daily basis, build an iOS app, resolving a personal grudge against a certain Philips SleepMapper app.
+On one hand, the sudden democratization of software skills is liberating: as a wannabe fullstack engineer, I've been able to overhaul my personal website (that you're reading right now), ship a pretty fully-featured workout tracker that I use on a daily basis, build an iOS app to resolve a personal grudge against a certain Philips SleepMapper app.
 And even tinkered with 3D modeling and game development, activities with otherwise unapproachable learning curves.
 This is no doubt incredible and, as I've felt about AI tools for a long while, the only limitation is my own creativity and ideaflow.

 The New Impostor Syndrome

 Impostor syndrome is well-known phenomenon characterized by a sense of self-doubt and fraud.
 You might've heard developers express "I have no idea what I'm doing" in talks, interviews, or other forums.
-I've always somewhat disliked this expression, since, even if you only have a surface level understanding of what you're doing, being able to pull together pieces of technology into a harmonious working system, indicates that you certainly know what you're doing.
+I've always somewhat disliked this expression, since, even if you only have a surface level understanding of what you're doing, being able to pull together pieces of technology into a harmonious working system indicates that you certainly know what you're doing.

-With AI coding agents, my workflow has boiled down to:
+With AI coding agents, my workflow is all about "the agentic loop":

 - Present the problem or task in a planning session